- Products & Services

 The Awards of Excellence Scholarship Program provides scholarships to students based on strong academic performance, funeral service experience and the strength of their essay, that exemplifies a commitment to serving grieving families with compassion, fairness and dignity.
 Applicants must be enrolled in a degree program at an accredited mortuary science school or college, be scheduled to graduate in the calendar year in which the award is given, and have a cumulative GPA of 3.0 or higher.
 This fund is supported by member contributions.

-Applications are due February 28, 2015.
-Applicants may begin applying after October 1.
+Applications are no longer being accepted for 2015.
+Those interested in applying in 2016 may do so after November 1, 2015.
 A complete application must contain an essay response and an official mortuary school transcript with grades for the fall/winter semester.
-See the application for more details.
+Stay tuned for more details.

 2014 Scholarship Winners

 Gold Award of Excellence: Ashley Baldauf-Kreil, $3,500 Scholarship Pittsburgh Institute of Mortuary Science

 Silver Award of Excellence: Jorida Mihali-Allison $2,000 Scholarship Wayne St. University

 Awards of Excellence Scholarship Contribution Fund